 Read and study the entire application BEFORE you begin writing.
 Follow the instructions spelled out in the information about the scholarship!
 Write to the criteria.
 In other words, be sure to address each question or section on the application.

-Mail your application as EARLY as possible, even before a scheduled induction date (on/before June 15th).
+Mail your application as EARLY as possible, even before a scheduled induction date (on/before the deadline).
 Late applications will not be accepted.
 Send the applications with a “return receipt requested” or “registered” to make sure they arrive.
 Watch for the email confirmation and follow through if not received within five business days.

 If you cannot complete the online data entry form, type or print legibly, using dark ink.
 The application will be duplicated and sent to the judges – make it easy to read even when copied.